czpratt/hive-tutorial/README.md

 The [HPC Documentation](https://docs.hpc.ucdavis.edu/) has proven to be very useful so far.

-Once you're logged into Hive, there are two ways to run your jobs:
+Once you're created an account on Hive, have your ``ssh-keygen`` implemented, and ensured you have the GPU friendly PyTorch version in your ``conda`` environment, there are two ways to run your jobs:
 1) ``sbatch`` : "Non-interactive" job execution
 2) ``srun``: "Interactive" job execution